25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 Entering the water here is interesting.
 Go down the beach access path and take the far right fork.
 This will take you to a tiny cove.
 On the right side of the cove there is a natural little “step” carved into the rock, just big enough for one person to stand on.
-You’ll get in and out here.
+You’ll want to get in and out here.
 It’s slippery, so stay safe!
 Once you’re swimming, head out of the cove and go left as far as you’d like till it’s time to come back again!

 There is no beach at this site, so plan to rest elsewhere after your honestly epic water time.